-APS Editions – formerly, ‘Auckland Print Studio’ – are releasing a new portfolio of large-scale lithographs by Susan Te Kahurangi King.
-The prints will be available to purchase via the APS Editions website.
+APS Editions – formerly, ‘Auckland Print Studio’ – released a new portfolio of large-scale lithographs by Susan Te Kahurangi King.

 In this new series of hand-coloured lithographs, Susan King creates emergent, cell-like geometries that teem with possibility, a Cambrian explosion of kaleidoscopic, interlocking colour.
 King’s lyrical abstractions are networks or lattices for the mind to traverse, meditative spaces that enable dream, reflection and thought to flourish.